Frequently Asked Questions

 What is the UC GNE Program?

-The University of California Garden Nutrition Extenders (UC GNE) program has been developed to fill a need in school garden education.
-The 30-hour training program focuses on developing skills to conduct garden enhanced nutrition education including: planning school gardens, planting with the seasons, tasting food from the garden, and connecting California state standards with outdoor education.
-Participants that complete the training will be able to lead youth through the Junior Master Gardener™ curriculum Learn, Grow, Eat, GO!.
-The UC GNEs are vital resources in our community, establishing the farm-to-school link through evidence-based curriculum and engaging youth with service learning projects in the garden.
+The University of California Garden Nutrition Extenders (UC GNE) program is a partnership between 4-H and the UC CalFresh Nutrition Education program in San Luis Obispo and Santa Barbara counties.
+The purpose of UC GNE is to support sustainable school gardens through highly trained community volunteers.
+UC GNEs attend a 30-hour training program focusing on developing skills to conduct garden enhanced nutrition education including: planning school gardens, planting with the seasons, tasting food from the garden, and connecting California state standards with outdoor education.
+Participants that complete the training will be able to lead comprehensive garden nutrition education programs with youth.